Photosynthesis: A Comprehensive Guide

 Introduction

-Photosynthesis is a fundamental biochemical process performed by plants, algae, and certain bacteria, wherein light energy is converted into chemical energy stored in the form of glucose.
-This process is essential for life on Earth as it produces the oxygen we breathe and the food we eat.
+Photosynthesis is a fundamental biochemical process performed by plants, algae, and certain bacteria.
+It converts light energy into chemical energy stored in the form of glucose.
+This process is essential for life on Earth, producing the oxygen we breathe and the food we eat.

 Basic Concepts